Republicans begin to join impeachment push

 On Tuesday, Trump called impeachment “ridiculous” and “a continuation of the greatest witch hunt in the history of politics.”
 He suggested that proceeding with it might spark additional violence: “I think it’s causing tremendous danger to our country, and it’s causing tremendous anger.
 I want no violence.”

-If the House impeaches Trump on Wednesday and transmits the charge to the Senate, as seems almost certain, Senate Democrats would immediately have to figure out how to hold an impeachment trial without bogging down Biden’s agenda.
+If the House impeaches Trump on Wednesday and transmits the charge to the Senate, as seems almost certain, Senate Democrats will immediately have to figure out how to hold an impeachment trial without bogging down Biden’s agenda.

 With Trump accused of “incitement of insurrection,” Republican leaders are bracing for more defections.
 Multiple GOP lawmakers are openly mulling whether to support impeachment, and Cheney gave them space to consider their options on a Monday conference call with colleagues.